ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-1/04-component-basics.md

 ## Refactoring Existing Code

 After saving the changes, your page should automatically reload, and, *voilà*... nothing changed?
 Well, that's exactly what we wanted to happen this time!
-We successfully *[refactored][TODO: link to refactored]* our index template to use the `<Jumbo>` component, and everything still works as expected.
+We successfully *[refactored](https://guides.emberjs.com/release/components/introducing-components/#toc_breaking-components-down-further)* our index template to use the `<Jumbo>` component, and everything still works as expected.
 And the tests still pass!

 ```run:screenshot width=1024 retina=true filename=index.png alt="Index page – nothing changed"
 visit http://localhost:4200/?deterministic